warunatrivet/uwazi_test/What-is-Uwazi?.md

 Uwazi is different.
 Uwazi goes beyond words and phrases to organise documents.
 We see each document as a rich information source.
 Each document tells a story: an email that asks for a favor from a politician, a testimony from a witness of police violence, the ruling of a court on a human rights case.
 When we can connect these stories, we can see the bigger picture: ongoing corruption, systematic police violence, legal human rights precedence.

 Uwazi is built to do exactly this – create connections between documents in order to better understand and share the collection.
-For example: you can connect the phrase “Operation Stargate” in one document to a paragraph in another document that provides more description.
-You can also connect this phrase to a witness testimony related to the “Operation Stargate” event.
+For example: you can connect the phrase “Police Killings in Michoacán” in one document to a paragraph in another document that provides more description.
+You can also connect this phrase to a witness testimony related to the “Police Killings in Michoacán” event.
 As you curate your document collection by creating these links, your users see a documents connects at a glance and can then dive deeper.

 ## Who is it for?